louisitvn/slate/source/index.html.md

 * Apple Safari
 * Opera

-Emotsy Builder may not be compatible with the legacy Internet Explorer: it might work, but functionality is not guaranteed.
+BuilderJS may not be compatible with the legacy Internet Explorer: it might work, but functionality is not guaranteed.
-As a JavaScript-based application, Emotsy Builder is independent of both the operating system and the server-side scripting technology used.
+As a JavaScript-based application, BuilderJS is independent of both the operating system and the server-side scripting technology used.

 # Get quickly started